-- These Terms and Conditions apply to contractual relationships in which České překlady s.r.o. (hereinafter the “Provider”) provide its services to the customer (hereinafter the “Customer”).
+- These Terms and Conditions apply to the contractual relationships, in which České překlady s.r.o. (hereinafter the “Provider”) provides its services to the customer (hereinafter the “Customer”).

-- The Provider is a commercial entity registered in the Commercial Register, whose business consists of translation and interpretation services.
+- The Provider is a business entity, registered in the Commercial Register, whose line of business is translation and interpretation services.

-- As part of its business, the Provider executes for the Customer translation and interpretation services specified in a contract between the Provider and the Customer.
+- As a part of its business activities, the Provider provides the Customer with the translation and interpretation services specified in the contract between the Provider and the Customer.

 - The Contract between the Customer and the Provider is concluded:

 - when a written Contract is signed by both parties;

 - when the Provider submits a written price quote (hereinafter the “Quote”) and the Customer accepts it in writing (hereinafter the “Quote Acceptance”); or

 - when the Customer submits a written purchase order (hereinafter the “Purchase Order”) and the Provider confirms it in writing (hereinafter the “Purchase Order Confirmation”).

 - Any document pursuant to Art.
 2(b) and 2(c) hereof shall also be considered delivered when delivered by email, fax or similar electronic form of communication.

 - The Contract concluded as described in Art.
 2(b) and 2(c) shall be considered concluded if both parties express in writing their agreement with all relevant details of the Contract, i.e. mainly with the content and the scope of the service, and with the deadline.

 - If the Contract does not contain any stipulation as regards the price of the service, the price confirmed in the Quote Acceptance shall apply.

 - The Provider shall complete the translation according to the Customer’s specifications.
 The completion of a translation shall mean the execution of a written translation of a text submitted by the Customer into a language and in the scope agreed upon by the parties pursuant to Section II, and by the agreed deadline.